nikolamladenovicc/CoinMarketCapRepo/README.md

 Before running the tests, we have to ensure that we have the following installed:

 1. Java Development Kit (JDK) 8 or higher
-2. Download JDK
+   Download JDK
-3. Apache Maven (for dependency management)
+2. Apache Maven (for dependency management)
-4. Install Maven
+   Install Maven
-5. Google Chrome (latest version)
+3. Google Chrome (latest version)
-6. Download Chrome
+   Download Chrome
-7. ChromeDriver (compatible with our installed Chrome version)
+4. ChromeDriver (compatible with our installed Chrome version) Download ChromeDriver
+5. Selenium for Java
-8. Download ChromeDriver
+   Download Selenium

 ### Setup Instructions
 1. Clone the Repository